Upgrade DataStax Enterprise (DSE) 5.1 to 6.9

 2. If you encounter serialization-header errors, stop the node and repair them using the sstablescrub -e option:

-3. Starting with DSE 6.7, the system automatically enables DSE Metrics Collector.
+Starting with DSE 6.7, DSE Metrics Collector is enabled by default.
 This is a diagnostics information aggregator that helps facilitate DSE problem resolution.
-For more information on the DSE Metrics Collector, or to disable metrics collection, see DataStax Enterprise Metrics Collector.

 Post-upgrade steps for DSE Search nodes

-1. The system no longer uses appender SolrValidationErrorAppender and the logger SolrValidationErrorLogger which you may safely remove from logback.xml.
+1. The system no longer uses the appender SolrValidationErrorAppender or the logger SolrValidationErrorLogger, so you can safely remove them from logback.xml.

 2. In contrast to earlier versions, DataStax recommends accepting the new default value of 1024 for back_pressure_threshold_per_core in dse.yaml.
-See Tuning Search for maximum indexing throughput.
+For more information, see Tune DSE Search for maximum indexing throughput.

-3. Do a full reindex of all encrypted search indexes on each node in your cluster:
+3. Fully reindex all encrypted search indexes on each node in your cluster.

 Post-upgrade steps for DSE Analytics nodes

-1. Check the replication factor for the dse_analytics keyspace, a new keyspace that stores all DSE Analytics internal system data.
-DataStax recommends setting the replication strategy to NetworkTopologyStrategy (NTS) with a replication factor of at least 3 in each of DSE Analytics datacenters.
+1. Check the replication factor for the dse_analytics keyspace, which is a new keyspace that stores all DSE Analytics internal system data.
+DataStax recommends setting the replication strategy to NetworkTopologyStrategy (NTS) with a minimum replication factor of 3 in each of your DSE Analytics datacenters.
 If a datacenter has more nodes, consider setting a larger replication factor.

 CREATE KEYSPACE keyspace-name WITH replication = {'class': 'replication-strategy, 'datacenter-name': 'replication-factor'};